UK Travel Insurance and Safety Tips for Visitors

 Emergency Assistance Numbers in the UK

-There are two emergency numbers in the UK that will connect you with all emergency services, including ambulance, fire, and police.
+Two emergency numbers in the UK will connect you with all emergency services, including ambulance, fire, and police.
 Both 999 and the more universal European 112 will work and function similarly to how 911 operates in the United States.

 Another helpful number to have is 0845 4647 or 111, a non-emergency number that will connect you to the National Health Services, where a trained professional can help you assess your symptoms to help you decide where to seek help best.

 For those staying in a residence or rental property, either as a long-term or short-term rental, it’s a good idea to have the gas emergency number: 0800 111 999.

 United Kingdom: Healthcare System and Types of Insurance

 The United Kingdom provides healthcare to all citizens and permanent residents through the publicly funded National Health System (NHS).
 For those who do not meet the requirements to qualify for NHS coverage, it will be necessary to acquire private insurance.
-This is available both within the UK as well as to be purchased through services specifically designed for travelers and expats.
+This is available both within the UK and can be purchased through services specifically designed for travelers and expats.
 While healthcare in the UK regularly receives high marks in the area of quality, the NHS has been criticized for accessibility and speed with which services are provided, causing some who have access to NHS to opt to buy additional private insurance to ensure that their health care needs are fully met.
-As you look through your health care options, this should be an important consideration for you.
+As you look through your healthcare options, this should be an important consideration for you.
 The NHS is so large that even private insurance services are often provided within the framework of the public system.
 The insurance options that you choose must provide adequate coverage that will meet your healthcare needs with the speed and efficiency with which you feel comfortable.